copperstick6/Assistant-MADCon/PITCHME.md

 - Uses SiriKit, so any apps you develop work on iOS phones
 - Siri sucks.

 ---
-## Short Spiel on my view as a developer on Alexa vs Actions on Google
----
 #### Now you know what these things do, let's go over how they usually work.